-What About Family Fun Activities?
+What About Family Fun Activities on Mackinac Island?

-playground begging for adventurers!
+More than 80% of Mackinac Island is the Mackinac Island State Park – so it’s essentially one large playground begging for adventurers!
 You’ll find more than 70 miles of trails, some paved, some shared by horses and bikes, and others only for hiking.
 You can get in the water and explore by kayak, too!
 There’s a lot for families to see by foot, pedal, paddle or horseback.
-It can really be a choose-your-own-adventure – who knows what the day may bring within the Mackinac wilderness.
+It can really be a choose-your-own-adventure.
+Who knows what the day may bring within the Mackinac Island wilderness?

+Scattered throughout Mackinac Island are also various fascinating geological formations like Arch Rock, Sugar Loaf, and Crack-in-the-Island.
 Mackinac Island is also home to two butterfly houses, Wings of Mackinac and The Original Mackinac Island Butterfly House and Insect World.
 Kids can learn about the life cycles of butterflies, different kind of species, what they eat and more.